kubermates-org/kubermates.github.io/content/releases/2024-12-01-amazon-eks-hybrid-nodes.md

 external_url: https://docs.aws.amazon.com/eks/latest/userguide/hybrid-nodes-overview.html
 post_kind: release
 draft: false
-tldr: Help improve this page To contribute to this user guide, choose the Edit this page on GitHub link that is located in the right pane of every page.
+tldr: Amazon EKS Hybrid Nodes overview Features Limits Considerations Additional resources Help improve this page To contribute to this user guide, choose the Edit this page on GitHub link that is located in the right pane of every page.
 With Amazon EKS Hybrid Nodes , you can use your on-premises and edge infrastructure as nodes in Amazon EKS clusters.
-summary: 'Help improve this page To contribute to this user guide, choose the Edit this page on GitHub link that is located in the right pane of every page.
+summary: 'Amazon EKS Hybrid Nodes overview Features Limits Considerations Additional resources Help improve this page To contribute to this user guide, choose the Edit this page on GitHub link that is located in the right pane of every page.
 With Amazon EKS Hybrid Nodes , you can use your on-premises and edge infrastructure as nodes in Amazon EKS clusters.
 AWS manages the AWS-hosted Kubernetes control plane of the